 Burma allows the importation of wine and distilled spirits meeting certain criteria, but beer imports remain illegal.
-Since March 2015, wine can enter Burma by airfreight and sea freight but may not be enter through land border crossings.
-The shipment documentation must declare the country of origin, and the alcohol percentage must be between 7 and 20 percent.
+Since March 2015, wine can enter Burma by airfreight and sea freight but may not enter through land border crossings.
+The shipment documentation must declare the country of origin, and the alcohol percentage must be between seven and 20 percent.

 Burma issued specific procedures for importing liquor in May 2020.
 Liquor may only enter Burma through the Yangon Port and Yangon Airport, and the minimum CIF Value is \$8 per liter.
 In addition to the general requirements for packaged food and beverages, importers must present a company registration, a trading license, and an official contract with the supplying company from which they are importing.
 Importers must have an excise license, or FL 11, issued by the General Administrative Department from the Ministry of Home Affairs.
 According to Burmese Excise Rules, only Burmese citizens are eligible to apply for an FL 11.
 Before applying for an import license, the importer must apply for a wine and liquor import registration card after receiving the FL 11 excise license.
-The validity of a Wine and Liquor Import Registration Certificate is 1 year with an option for extension every year.
-The registration and extension fees are 50,000 Myanmar kyats (\$32) per year.
+The validity of a Wine and Liquor Import Registration Certificate is one year with an option for extension every year.
+The registration and extension fees are 50,000 Myanmar kyats (\$23.8) per year.
 A tax is also levied on imports.
-The import of liquor and wine from duty-free shops and luxury hotels shall be permitted in separate procedures issued by MOC.
+The import of liquor and wine from duty-free shops shall be permitted in separate procedures issued by MOC.
 Importers can apply for an IR for wine and distilled spirits via the following link: https://esubmission.fda.gov.mm/.
-However, importers must apply for the IHC in Naypyitaw, where a laboratory for wine and spirit is available to test the samples.
 The following flow charts demonstrate the IR process before shipping and IHC process after a shipment arrives.